shid0x/rose-offline-client/README.md

 #Add ons on this version :

--2047 damage limit was removed
+-2047 damage limit was removed<br>
--Cliking on the exit button on the UI will exit the game correctly -You can now learn upgrade your skill learning ( the button for leveling up skill is hardcodded due to some DDS padding ) -/mon ID vs MON
+-Cliking on the exit button on the UI will exit the game correctly<br> -You can now learn upgrade your skill learning ( the button for leveling up skill is hardcodded due to some DDS padding )<br>
+-/mon ID vs MON<br>
--Pressing F9 in game now brings up and item browser so you can get them easily -Shop system operational
+-Pressing F9 in game now brings up and item browser so you can get them easily<br>
+-Shop system operational<br>

 # rose-offline-client